-L-tyrosine is a non-essential amino acid, meaning that the body produces it naturally, but not everyone has enough.
-That can be concerning considering it plays a very important role in regulating important neurochemicals, like dopamine and adrenaline.
+L-Tyrosine is a non-essential amino acid, meaning that the body produces it naturally, but only some have enough.
+That can be concerning, considering it plays a vital role in regulating neurochemicals like dopamine and adrenaline.

-Thanks to its adaptogenic nature, some people believe it can have a wide range of benefits, like improving cognition, regulating mood, or boosting athletic performance.
+Thanks to its adaptogenic nature, some believe it can have many benefits, like improving cognition, regulating mood, or boosting athletic performance.

-It’s well-known that tyrosine is required for the body to produce essential chemicals, like dopamine, norepinephrine, and adrenaline.
-All of these are necessary for you to experience a balanced mood, motivation, and energy to get things done, and not having enough of these chemicals to go around can result in increased stress levels.
+It’s well-known that tyrosine is required for the body to produce essential chemicals like dopamine, norepinephrine, and adrenaline.
+These are necessary to experience a balanced mood, motivation, and energy to get things done.
+Not having enough of these chemicals to go around can result in increased stress levels.

-Another small study found that tyrosine supplements may even help protect against cognitive decline during certain extreme physical conditions as well.
-The study found that subjects taking tyrosine supplementation experienced less cognitive decline when exposed to severe cold conditions compared to the placebo group.
+Another small study found that tyrosine supplements may help protect against cognitive decline during extreme physical conditions.
+The study found that subjects taking tyrosine supplementation experienced a lower cognitive decline when exposed to severe cold conditions than the placebo group.

-One larger study even found that regular tyrosine doses acquired through diet improved cognitive performance, memory, and fluid intelligence in both older and younger adults.
+One more extensive study even found that regular tyrosine doses acquired through diet improved cognitive performance, memory, and fluid intelligence in older and younger adults.

-Both of these chemicals play a key role in regulating your mood, and low dopamine and serotonin levels are both markers of depression.
-More evidence is needed to understand whether L-tyrosine can help manage depression, but it definitely could be useful for keeping your mood on track.
+These chemicals play a key role in regulating your mood, and low dopamine and serotonin levels are both markers of depression.
+More evidence is needed to understand whether L-tyrosine can help manage depression, but it could help keep your mood on track.

 It’s important to note that PKU is associated with a tyrosine deficiency which is thought to lead to the behavioral and cognitive effects discussed previously.
 Some experts believe that supplementing with tyrosine may help prevent these adverse effects.